Co-founder & Chief Executive Officer

 Much of Marcus’ work in mass atrocity prevention focuses on East & Southeast Asia, technology in genocide, and mass atrocity prevention.

-Amber is the Crane Center’s volunteer subject matter expert on issues pertaining to Central Africa.
-As the Crane Center’s operations volunteer, Amber assists in assembling project proposals and developing educational trips to sites of memory.
+Amber is the Crane Center’s Co-founder, CPO, and subject matter expert on issues pertaining to Central Africa.
+Amber leads all of the Center’s program initiatives and co-supervises all volunteers and interns.

 Amber’s background centers on Rwanda and the 1994 Genocide Against the Tutsi, the Darfur Genocide, and the Democratic Republic of the Congo.

 Holocaust Education Fellow